The need to replant during spring with vary with the severity of winter, diligence to proper care, and plant material.

 *Consider a vinyl cover to reduce winter perennial plant losses.

 Managing moisture of perennial plants during winter can be challenging.
 LiveWall supplies grommeted, vinyl winter covers to aid in the overwintering of “perennial” plants in cold winter climates.

 In cold winters, especially those with sunny windy conditions, the plants can literally be “freeze-dried.”
 By covering with a vinyl winter cover, this effect is greatly lessened.
 Winter covers act to moderate temperature highs and lows, block the wind, and hold in moisture.

 They are printed with an attractive mid-green, translucent Boston ivy graphic.

 How are they used?

-- Winter covers are applied just before the soil freezes, appx.
-Dec.
-1 in Michigan for example, and only after THROROUGHLY WATERING THE SOIL (the day before covering).
-The plants “should not” be pruned before they are applied.
+- Winter covers are applied just before the soil freezes, approximately December 1 in Michigan for example, and only after THROROUGHLY WATERING THE SOIL (the day before covering).
+The plants should not be pruned before they are applied.
 This helps hold in moisture.

 How are they attached?

 - They are tightly applied with zip ties, bungee straps, or ¼ inch nylon rope.
 They can be anchored into the support wall, the LiveWall frame, or the planter boxes.
 Some installers drill small holes in the top or bottom lip of the planters, which is relatively unnoticeable.
 Winter covers should be tightly attached to structure, with every grommet.
 If the wall is large, it will require multiple covers, and the grommets in the middle should be attached to the planters or structure, rather than just connected together.
 All grommets should be tightly attached to structure.